stijndelaruelle/prodeus_converter/README.md

 ## How to use?

 - Download the latest version from the Builds folder above
-- Select an .obj file in the top textbox
+- Select an .obj or .emap file in the top textbox
   - Creating an .obj can be done with almost all 3D modelling software (Blender, 3D Max, Maya, etc...)
-- Select a destination for the .emap file in the bottom textbox
+- Select a destination for the .obj or .emap file in the bottom textbox
   - Prodeus saves it's prefabs in C:\Users\Username\AppData\LocalLow\BoundingBoxSoftware\Prodeus\LocalData\RefMaps
 - Convert!
   - Note that with a very large model this can take a couple of seconds.
-- Load up the Prodeus Level Editor & add the prefab to your level!
+- Load up your favourite 3D program or the Prodeus Level Editor & open it!

 ![Image of the Prodeus Model Converter](https://raw.githubusercontent.com/stijndelaruelle/prodeus_converter/main/Prodeus_Converter_Mini_Tutorial.png)